 - All will be eligible to request flexible working in line with a new Flexible Working Policy.

 The overarching aim of the Return to Site project is to recommission services on site in a safe and secure way where it is sensible and necessary to do so and ensuring the health and safety of the St George’s community.
-The first phase and the second phase have now been completed.
+The first, second and third phases have now been completed.

 In line with government requirements, we have published a risk assessment, setting out how the University will be managing risks associated with the transmission of the Covid-19 infection.

 As an employer, the University has a legal responsibility to protect workers and others from risk to their health and safety.
 This means that the University needs to think about the risks they face and do everything reasonably practicable to minimise them, recognising it is not possible to completely eliminate the risk of Covid-19.

 The document will be subject to change following amendments to Government guidance and changes that may arise on-site.
 The version below is in the process of being updated to reflect changes effective from 19 July.

 Access the St George’s, University of London risk assessment for responding to Covid-19 (PDF) and referenced Public Health England action card (PDF)